ARMmbed/mbed-access-point/README.md

 The pre-built image for Raspberry Pi 2B contains the necessary modules and packages to convert a Raspberry Pi into an OpenWrt-based Linux Router.

-The current version of mbed Access Point doesn't support tunneling, so it needs IPv6 support in the backbone network to set up end-to-end communication (Thread end nodes to [mbed Device Connector](https://connector.mbed.com/)).
-If your backbone network only supports IPv4, you can use the default LAN network prefix included in the image: it creates an isolated Thread network based on the [ULA](https://tools.ietf.org/html/rfc4193) prefix `fd00:db80::/64`, so you can set up a Thread network without IPv6 support.
-The limitation in this configuration is that the Thread end nodes can only talk with mbed Access Point.
+The current version of mbed Access Point requires IPv6 support in the backbone network to setup an end-to-end communication (Thread/6LoWPAN end nodes talking to [mbed Device Connector](https://connector.mbed.com/)), as tunneling support is not yet available.
+However, the image includes a default [ULA](https://tools.ietf.org/html/rfc4193) prefix `fd00:db80::/64`, which enables the device to set up a Thread/6LoWPAN network without IPv6 support.
+In this configuration, Thread/6LoWPAN end nodes can only communicate with mbed Access Point.

 To use the pre-built image:

 1. Download the mbed Access Point [image!](binaries/openwrt-mbedap-v2.0.0-brcm2708-bcm2709-rpi-2-ext4-sdcard.img).
 1. Install the image on a Mirco-SD card.
-This [link](https://www.raspberrypi.org/documentation/installation/installing-images/) provides step by step instructions.
+The [link](https://www.raspberrypi.org/documentation/installation/installing-images/) provides step by step instructions.
 1. Insert the Mirco-SD card into the Raspberry Pi's Mirco-SD card slot.

+If you are happy with the image provided in the repository which contains the default configuration then you can skip the next section and go to [prepare the mbed border router](#prepare-the-mbed-border-router).

 #### Generating an image from source

-This repository contains the build system for an mbed Access Point based on the OpenWrt build system.
+This repository contains the build system for the mbed Access Point which is based on the OpenWrt.
 This allows you to build the image from source:

 1. Install the build system [prerequisites](https://wiki.openwrt.org/doc/howto/buildroot.exigence).
 1. Clone the repository onto a local machine.